CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 You now have a deployed and operational golden standard Cumulus architecture.
 For more details about the specific network topology, it’s IP addressing and how to interact with the features in demonstration, visit the demo project page for the `README.md`.

-### Automatically Launch the Production Ready Automation on Cumulus in the Cloud
+## Automatically Launch Production Ready Automation on Cumulus in the Cloud

 This method is the easiest way to experience the final product of the Cumulus golden standard EVPN VXLAN demo configurations.
 This method is best suited to fast track all of the simulation setup and provisioning and get to testing any of the official golden standard EVPN VXLAN demo configurations.